roc-lang/roc/www/content/platforms.md

 Roc platforms provide domain-specific functionality that multiple applications can use as a foundation to build on, much like game engines and Web frameworks do.

-Also like many game engines and Web frameworks, Roc platforms consist of a high-level Roc API which presents a nice interface to a lower-level implementation (written in a different language) which provides the foundational primitives that platform needs to operate—such as a C++ 3D rendering system in a game engine, or a Rust HTTP networking system in a Web framework.
+Also like many game engines and Web frameworks, Roc platforms have a high-level Roc API which presents a nice interface to a lower-level implementation (written in a different language), which provides the foundational primitives that platform needs to operate—such as a C++ 3D rendering system in a game engine, or a Rust HTTP networking system in a Web framework.

-Here are some example Roc platforms, along with the functionality they might provide:
+Here are some example Roc platforms, and functionality they might provide:

 * A Roc game engine platform might provide functionality for rendering and sound.
 * A Roc Web server platform (like [basic-webserver](https://github.com/roc-lang/basic-webserver)) probably would not provide functionality for rendering and sound, but it might provide functionality for responding to incoming HTTP requests—which a game engine platform likely would not.